Handcuff knot: Method

 The knot consists of two simple loops, overlaid, and with the ends pulled through.
 At that stage, the knot is slippery and easy to adjust.
-The knot can be "locked" by making one or more overhand knots with the loose ends in the manner of a reef knot.
+The knot can be "locked" by making one or more overhand knots with the loose ends in the manner of a square knot.

 The sizes of the two loops can also be fixed by making half hitches with each end over the necks of the loops.
 This configuration is known as the fireman's chair knot.